NORTH ADAMS -- Molly Meczywor kept busy on Friday afternoon.

 Friday was a big day for scrimmages across the county, with the Kickoff Classic’s high school jamboree taking center stage 20 miles south at Berkshire Community College.
 Lenox boys coach Scott Chadwick was looking for the same kind of progress out of his defense.

 "You learn a little every day as you go," Chadwick said.
 "This is just one small part of it.
 You try some things, try some players here and there.
 What’s going to work?
 Who can play where?
 How are we going to sort this out?
 That’s the way we do the whole season.
-By the end we hope to get it straightened out but right now it’s not really straight."

 The Millionaires had work to do at this event last year, too, before Chadwick found the right combinations to lead Lenox to another Western Massachusetts title and the state semifinals.